Transport in Botswana: Existing

-Mass transit
+Mass transit by road

 Taxicabs

 In most parts of Botswana, there are many taxicabs of various colours and styles.
-Botswana has no limitation in taxicab design, so each taxicab company adopts their own design.
+Botswana has no limitation in taxicab design, so each taxicab company adopts its own design.

 Minibus taxis

-Minibus taxis, also known as Kombi, are the predominant form of transport for people in urban areas of Botswana.
-Most of them are found within cities, towns, major villages and even the least populated areas.
+Minibus taxis, also known as Combi, are the predominant form of transport for people in urban areas of Botswana.
+Most of them are found within cities, towns, major villages, and even the least populated areas.

-They also have their own minibus station within that particular area; they only transport people within that specific area, and all of them they have different routes.
+They also have their own minibus station within a particular area; only transporting people within that specific area using different and unique routes.
 This is due to their availability and affordability to the public.

-Most minibus taxis they do not have depart time that's allocated by the state and mostly of them they have 15 seaters.
-Currently, they're owned by many minibus owners.
+Most minibus taxis do not have a specific departure time that is allocated by the state and most of them have 15-seaters.
+The minibuses are owned and operated by many individual minibus owners.

 Coach bus

-Coach buses are used for longer-distance services within and even outside Botswana.
-They're normally operated by private companies and they're the only ones that have depart time that's allocated by the ministry of transport.

-All couch buses have different time for depart and they also have different routes, and they also have their couch bus stations all over Botswana.
+Coach buses are used for longer-distance services within and outside Botswana.
+These are normally operated by private companies and are the only buses that have departure times allocated by the Ministry of Transport.
+Coach buses have multiple departures, routes, and stations all over Botswana.